 3 hours, 3 credits.
 Explores the role and responsibilities of the school district leader in relation to the community as a whole, including local institutions of higher education, social and health agencies, and teacher unions, as well as the politics involved in interacting with community partners.
-Topics include, but are not limited to, community relations; marketing strategies; and public relations models.
+Topics include, but are not limited to, community analysis methods; techniques designed to improve community relations; marketing strategies; and public relations models.
 Students will participate in 6 hours of leadership experiences in the field over the course of the semester.
 PREREQ: EDL 716 and EDL 717 and/or permission of the Program Coordinator.